One of the most common questions I get asked from businesses is how to find Instagram influencers.

 Understand your target audience

-No matter the reach of your brand, any time you plan an influencer marketing campaign you’ll need a target audience.
+No matter the reach of your brand, any time you plan an influencer marketing campaign, you need to identify a target audience.
 In addition, it’s important to understand that target audience.
 Therefore, the car company might decide to market the lower-cost items in their inventory.
-This is a great option around graduation time when new graduates might be looking for their first new car.
+This is a great option around graduation time, when new graduates might be looking for their first new car.
 Or, the company might decide it’s time to sell the prestige model during the holidays, when junior executives often get a bonus.
+Influencer marketing platforms can help identify trends that can influence marketing decisions and campaigns, as well.

 No matter the decision, you’ll want a thorough understanding of your target audience.
 That includes how much money they make, where they live, and the types of jobs they hold down.
 Maybe the targets are likely to have young children.
-Armed with this information, you’ll have a better idea of the type of influencer you need.
+Armed with this information, you’ll have a better idea of the type of influencer you need and you will be able to identify relevant influencers for your specific needs.

 What personality type is your ideal influencer?